akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 1. Derive from `Date` (or make a class that behaves the same), and have it also provide the `.seconds` and `.nanos` for backwards compatibility.
 2. Have a global switch somewhere (initialization of the `.firebase.firestore`?), so application programmers can select the "old" or the "JavaScript" way.

+---

+*Edit*: Brought this up at [@exp API Discussions](https://github.com/firebase/firebase-js-sdk/discussions/4573) and got the following response from Firebase:

+- `Timestamp` offers sub-ms resolution (and a code sample I don't comprehend, even after reading it 4 times, showing why that matters)
+- all Firebase platforms provide dates as `Timestamp` - not the native ways

+---

 ## Firebase Security Rules: could allow set comparison without `.toSet()`